lsulibraries/ldl_metadata_docs/ldl_metadata_guidelines.md

 - __Usage Notes:__
     - The title should describe the item in basic terms, but should not attempt to supply an exhaustive description.
 If no title exists, construct one using accepted standards; use “Untitled” only when the resource is explicitly named “Untitled.”
 Use information provided on or with the original materials if available.
     - For additional titles, use a type attribute and/or distinguishing displayLabel attribute.
-    - Contents of `<nonSort>`, `<title>`, and `<subTitle>` will be concatenated in display, with a space automatically inserted between NonSort and Title, and a colon and space automatically inserted between Title and Subtitle.
+    - Contents of subelements `<nonSort>`, `<title>`, and `<subTitle>` will be concatenated in display, with a space automatically inserted between NonSort and Title, and a colon and space automatically inserted between Title and Subtitle.
     - Titles must always appear first in an item's displayed metadata.
     - The repository will order items within a collection alphabetically by their main title, using the ASCII values of the characters in the title.
 Capitalization and punctuation will change the filing order.
 Numbers will file alphabetically as well, meaning a collection of 12 items with titles such as "Photo 1", "Photo 2", etc. will fall in the order Photo 1, Photo 10, Photo 11, Photo 12, Photo 2, Photo 3, Photo 4, Photo 5, Photo 6, Photo 7, Photo 8, Photo 9.
 To avoid unintended sort order results in your collection, be consistent with the use of capitalization and punctuation, carefully consider how dates are used as portions of titles, and when using numbers in titles, add leading zeros so that all numbers have the same amount of digits (if there are fewer than 10 items, you can use 1-9; if there are between 10-99, use 01-09; if there are 100-999, use 001-099; etc.)
 - __Examples:__